Stoney Creek Bridge: Construction

-270 ft high, 486 ft long structure, incorporating a 336 ft steel arch span.
+270 ft, 486 ft structure, incorporating a 336 ft steel arch span.
 After load testing, work was suspended until the spring 1894 completion and opening.
 The design could comfortably support the combined weight of two mountain region locomotives.

 Strengthening

 To handle heavier locomotives, CP proposed to replace the structure with a new 311 ft cantilever deck truss with 111 ft flanking anchor spans, built adjacent to the existing bridge.
 However, the unsuitable rock foundation of the canyon made the idea uneconomical.
 Instead, truss arches, positioned outside of the existing ones, would widen each side by 5 ft.

 In 1929, the Canadian Bridge Co. undertook the installation, and replaced the deck lattice girder spans with deck plate girders.
 The design could support four locomotives with a combined weight of 1,100 tons.
 In 1970, the load capacity was re-evaluated for the introduction of bulk commodity unit trains.
 In 1999, another strength evaluation was conducted.
 The western approach comprises a sharp bend in the track to cross the gorge at its narrowest point.
 This track curvature places considerably greater centrifugal forces on the west end of the structure, which limits current train speeds to 25 mph.

 Since the opening of the lower Macdonald Track in 1988 for westbound traffic, the Stoney Creek arch on the Connaught Track has primarily handled the lighter eastbound trains.
 Although fatigue damage during the prior 15 years was considerable, the bridge maintains an expected long life.
 However, to safely sustain present and future train loads, some deficient parts may require strengthening.